 - Definition Glycogen Storage Disease:

-- Dictionary Disease - (glycogenosis, dextrinosis) is any one of several inborn errors of metabolism that result from enzyme defects that affect the processing of glycogen synthesis or breakdown within muscles globoid cell leukodystrophy explain.
+- Dictionary Disease - (glycogenosis, dextrinosis) is any one of several inborn errors of metabolism that result from enzyme defects that affect the processing of glycogen synthesis or breakdown within muscles globoid cell leukodystrophy what is.